-Plantar fasciitis is an inflammation of the band of tissue (the plantar fascia) that extends from the heel to the toes.
+Plantar fasciitis in Calgary is an inflammation of the band of tissue (the plantar fascia) that extends from the heel to the toes.
 In this condition, the fascia first becomes irritated and then inflamed—resulting in heel pain.
 The symptoms of plantar fasciitis are:

 People with plantar fasciitis often describe the pain as worse when they get up in the morning or after they’ve been sitting for long periods of time.
-After a few minutes of walking the pain decreases, because walking stretches the fascia.
-For some people the pain subsides but returns after spending long periods of time on their feet.
+After a few minutes of walking, the pain decreases because walking stretches the fascia.
+For some people, the pain subsides but returns after spending long periods of time on their feet.

 Causes of Plantar Fasciitis

-The most common cause of plantar fasciitis relates to faulty structure of the foot.
-For example, people who have problems with their arches—either overly flatfeet or high-arched feet—are more prone to developing plantar fasciitis.
+The most common cause of plantar fasciitis relates to the faulty structure of the foot.
+For example, people who have problems with their arches—either overly flat feet or high-arched feet—are more prone to developing plantar fasciitis.
 Wearing non-supportive footwear on hard, flat surfaces puts abnormal strain on the plantar fascia and can also lead to plantar fasciitis.
 This is particularly evident when a person’s job requires long hours on their feet.
 Obesity also contributes to plantar fasciitis.